Stealinglight/Snapshot-Sleuth/README.md

 ## Overview

-Snapshot Sleuth (ARF - Automated Response Framework) is a comprehensive cloud forensics and incident-response workflow designed to help security teams investigate EBS snapshot-based evidence quickly and consistently.
+Snapshot Sleuth is a comprehensive cloud forensics and incident-response workflow designed to help security teams investigate EBS snapshot-based evidence quickly and consistently.
 The system orchestrates analysis, runs multiple forensic tools, and publishes evidence and results into durable storage with clear case tracking and notifications.

 ## Key Features